 3. Your comfort zone will expand with every self-doubt you crush

 Self-doubt is just fear dressed up as something else.
 It usually has a lot to do with your belief about your own worth and value.
 Accomplish what you thought you couldn’t possibly do, prove to yourself just how capable you really are, and that hard line of a boundary (you can go only this far and no further) will turn to smoke, hazy and undefined.

-4. With every time you choose to get out of your own way.
+4. Your comfort zone will expand with every time you choose to get out of your own way

 Getting in your own way is about fear and about not trusting yourself.
 So trust yourself (and if you don’t know how, read this).
 Be confident in your ability to handle whatever comes your way (both knowing ahead of time that you’re capable of dealing with anything and then doing it when the time comes).
 Keep stepping forward in a straight line toward what you most want and, I assure you, that boundary will be nipping at your heels to keep up.

-5. With every work you finish and put out into the world.
+5. Your comfort zone will expand with every work you finish and put out into the world

 Every time you kick fear to the curb and finish and put your work and yourself out in the world (here it is, here I am, take it or leave it, I’m okay either way), you put cracks in the foundation of your comfort zone walls.
 Do it enough times and the walls will crumble to dust and mortar so there aren’t any walls anymore at all, and then you really will be free.